-Updated Comment: The applicant submitted a further technical note (TN02) on 6th June 2023 in order to address these issues.
+WCC Highways Authority: The applicant submitted a technical note (TN02) in order to address issues raised with the earlier application.
 Transport Planning has undertaken further assessment of the additional information and testing submitted and have concluded that their concerns over the junction operating near capacity have been resolved and that sufficient capacity does remain within the operation of the junction to accommodate the development.
 Subsequently, the Safety Engineer has reviewed the situation and similarly concluded that there are no safety concerns remaining.
 In terms of the pedestrian connectivity, the Pedestrian Audit submitted has been reviewed by the Principal Transport Planner responsible for Walking and Cycling and the findings and mitigation identified within the Audit are agreed.